Acclaimed actor Hill Harper seeking US Senate seat - ExBulletin

 While two GOP candidates, including state Board of Education member Nikki Snyder, have declared their intention to run, Republicans have yet to field a top contender for the seat.

-Notable figures such as former US Representative Peter Meijer are said to be considering offers.
+Notable figures like former US Representative Peter Meijer are said to be considering offers.

 Republicans have managed just one of Michigan’s last 15 Senate races, winning one open seat victory in 1994.